This Is How I Cook

 Key Ingredients for Cabbage Roll Soup

-Green cabbage: wash cabbage, remove the core, then chop it.
+Green cabbage: wash cabbage, remove the core, then slice it into thin ribbons.
+It can also be chopped.

 • A large diced onion: adds rich flavor to the soup.

-• Can tangy tomato sauce: brings sweetness and adds color and flavor of a rich tomato sauce.
+• Tomato sauce: brings sweetness and adds color and flavor.

 • Can of whole tomatoes with tomato juice: Don't use flavored tomatoes.

-• Water: depends on how soupy you want this
+• Water: depends on how soupy you want this.
+Chicken, beef or vegetable broth may also be used.

-• Honey: can be adjusted if you prefer it sweeter.
+• Honey and Brown Sugar: can be adjusted if you prefer it sweeter.

-• Lemon juice: I have also seen vinegar or cider vinegar used in place of lemon juice.
-You can add more if you want it more sour.
+• Lemon juice: Vinegar may be used in place of lemon juice.
+Add more if you want it more sour.

 • Raisins: These are optional and added after 2 hours of cooking